Using KSTEP

 The Analog output has nonlinearity near the 0% duty cycle region due to opto coupler pulse shaping effects.
 The nonlinearity can be mostly corrected in software through calibration.
 Below is a raw uncorrected analog output with a PWM frequency of 1.4KHz (PWM Prescale = 46).

 Using a correction algorithm where the PWM value that will most closely produce the desired output voltage is determined from a table lookup approach for the first 7 PWM counts, and a simple linear interpolation is used for determining PWM settings 7 through 240 the linearized results are shown below.
-Although now linear there is still low resolution for settings below ~5% full scale.
+Although the signal is now linear, the resolution is low for settings below ~5% full scale.

 Below is the C function used to linearize the output.